Form-Energy/formenergy-observability/README.md

 ## License

-This library is provided under the MIT license, see [LICENSE.txt](LICENSE.txt).
+This library is provided under the MIT license, see [LICENSE](LICENSE).

 ## Release Notes